PiraSNathan/technical-task/README.md

 ## Getting Started

+First clone the repository and then navigate to the \technical-task folder in your terminal.

-First install all node modules with:
+Then make sure to install all the node packages with the following command:

 ```bash
 npm install